 Weight loss is usually associated with cardio (aerobic) exercise, and that's spot on!
 Cardio is the best way to burn calories in one workout.
 Yoga is, of course, not cardio exercise, but it does have some parallels, and it could be a great way to aid your weight loss, both directly and indirectly at the same time.
 Just when you thought it couldn't get any better!

 Yoga is an extremely complex and diverse topic, just as it is a complex way to work out.
-It's so diverse that there is something in it for everyone, no matter what your health and fitness goals are.
+It's so diverse that there is something in it for everyone, no matter your health and fitness goals.

 Yoga is not just one type of exercise; there are different kinds of yoga.
 This is a significant factor in using yoga for weight loss.
 Things like power yoga or more flowing styles of yoga mean you're moving excessively and consistently for long periods.
 Now, while that may not get your heart racing the way cardio does, the constant movement and muscle contractions will definitely burn calories.

 Staying with this idea of muscle contractions, a lot of yoga poses rely on and challenge your body strength.
 That's how you get into and hold some of the more demanding poses that yoga has to offer.
 No matter where you are in your fitness, you're going to be using your strength to a high degree, which is a direct form of isometric exercise.
 Essentially, holding these poses is what strength (or weight) training is.
 Things like planking are a great example, but yoga has so much more of it.
-These hardcore muscle contractions mean that you're building up your strength and burning calories at the same time.
-This is also going to boost your resting energy expenditure and your metabolism in the long run and help with your weight loss.
+These hardcore muscle contractions mean that you're building up your strength and burning calories simultaneously.
+This will also boost your resting energy expenditure and metabolism in the long run and help with your weight loss.

 There are also some indirect ways in which yoga can help your fitness goals.
-This is mostly done in mental and psychological ways rather than burning more calories, but it's usually something that has a dramatic impact in the long run.
+This is mostly done in mental and psychological ways rather than burning more calories, but it's usually something that dramatically impacts the long term.

 Yoga's core values rely a lot on taking the time to reflect.
 This means that you will be gaining an inward perspective as well, which has a huge impact on your awareness.
 It will become easier for you to determine what is actually good for you and what isn't.